 The ability of the attorney to exercise the power independently and under practical freedom of action is a matter of importance to be considered.
 However, there are actions of a sensitive nature in which it should be considered whether a special composition of signatures may be required.
 For example, monetary transactions that exceed a particularly high sum, performing actions regarding pension and provident savings that sometimes require consultation with a financial adviser, personal decisions with special influence and so forth.
 In such a case, it is very important to address a potential situation in which a number of attorneys are appointed and they disagree on an issue - Without a decision-making mechanism in case of a dispute, the ability to exercise the power of attorney may be thwarted and a legal proceeding will be required - exactly where the power of attorney was supposed to prevent it.
 It may be determined that the opinion of a specific person will be the one determining or that a decision will be passed by a majority.
 It is also possible to set that in the event of a dispute a certain action should be avoided.

-An Ongoing Power of Attorney may only be exercised before a lawyer who was authorized for that by the Israeli Administrator General.
+A lasting Power of Attorney may only be exercised before a lawyer who was authorized for that by the Israeli Administrator General.
 It is recommended not to rely solely on the certification but to work only with a lawyer with many years of experience in the fields of contacts, real estate and litigation and specifically experience in this field.
 An experienced lawyer will ensure that the power of attorney and the preliminary instructions are tailored made for the grantor and will not be based solely on a template, as may be done by an inexperienced lawyer.